The Will to Believe: Sections VIII–X: Main argument

+James says that "Science can tell us what exists; but to compare the worths, both of what exists and of what does not exist, we must consult not science, but what Pascal calls our heart".
+Science does this when it "lays it down that the infinite ascertainment of fact and correction of false belief are the supreme goods for man.
+Challenge the statement, and science can only repeat it oracularly, or else prove it by showing that such ascertainment and correction bring man all sorts of other goods which man's heart in turn declares."
+James rejects this latter idea in the case of religion as it is a "forced option", meaning that "we cannot escape the issue by remaining sceptical and waiting for more light, because, although we do avoid error in that way if religion be untrue, we lose the good, if it be true".

 James begins section X with the thesis that he takes himself to have already proven: "In truths dependent on our personal action, then, faith based on desire is certainly a lawful and possibly an indispensable thing."
 James then goes on to argue that, like the examples he gave in section IX, religious belief is also the sort of belief that depends on our personal action and therefore can also justifiably be believed through a faith based on desire:

 Although James does not here explain the way in which the truth or evidence regarding religious belief depends upon our first having religious belief, he does argue that it is a part of the religious belief itself that its own truth or the evidence of its own truth depends upon our first believing it.
 In the preface to the published version of "The Will to Believe" James offers a different argument for the way in which the evidence for religion depends upon our belief.
 There he contends that it is through the failure or thriving of communities of religious believers that we come to have evidence of the truth of their religious beliefs.
 In this way, to acquire evidence for religious belief, we must first have believers who adopt such belief without sufficient evidence.
 Much later in life, in his "Pragmatism: A New Name for Some Old Ways of Thinking" lectures, James also mentions the possibility that God's existence may actually depend upon our belief in his existence.